HeLa-Luc Cells

 General information

-| Description | HeLa-Luc cells are a bioluminescent derivative of the human HeLa cervical adenocarcinoma cell line that have been engineered to constitutively express the firefly luciferase reporter gene.
+| Description | HeLa-Luc cells are a bioluminescent derivative of the human HeLa cervical adenocarcinoma cell line that have been engineered to constitutively express a luciferase reporter gene.
 Following administration of the luciferin substrate, these cells emit a quantifiable luminescent signal that directly correlates with viable cell number and metabolic activity.
 This feature enables sensitive, non-invasive monitoring of tumor cell proliferation, survival, and dissemination in both in vitro assays and in vivo imaging applications.
 HeLa-Luc cells retain the robust growth characteristics and epithelial morphology associated with parental HeLa cells while providing an additional optical readout for longitudinal experimental analysis.
 The luciferase-expressing phenotype makes HeLa-Luc cells particularly useful for xenograft and metastasis studies in immunocompromised animal models, where real-time bioluminescence imaging can be used to track tumor burden and therapeutic response over time.
 In cell-based assays, these cells are widely employed for high-throughput drug screening, cytotoxicity testing, evaluation of gene delivery systems, and studies of cancer cell signaling and apoptosis.
 The stable reporter expression also supports reproducible quantification in co-culture systems and experimental models requiring dynamic monitoring of cellular viability or transcriptional activity.
 As with parental HeLa cells, HeLa-Luc cells exhibit the genomic instability and high proliferative capacity characteristic of transformed cervical cancer cells associated with human papillomavirus type 18 (HPV-18).
 Experimental conditions, luciferase vector design, promoter selection, and selection strategy may vary between laboratories or commercial sources, potentially influencing reporter intensity and long-term expression stability.
 Researchers should therefore verify luciferase activity, growth kinetics, and phenotypic consistency under their specific culture and assay conditions prior to large-scale experimental use. |

 |---|---|